 Holm Laegreid shot fast and accurate, hitting all ten targets with the fourth fastest range time of the day and won some eight seconds ahead of Johannes Dale who also cleared all ten targets.
 Johannes Thingnes Boe was third some 20 seconds behind the winner after having missed two in the prone shooting.
 Holm Laegreid became the first biathlete to win twice during the 2020-21 season.

-Johannes Dale produced the second fastest course time of the day, only beaten by Johannes Thingnes Boe, but as Holm Laegreid spent more than 18 seconds less on the shooting range in total, Dale finished second.
+Johannes Dale produced the second fastest course time of the day, only beaten by Johannes Thingnes Boe, but as Holm Laegreid in total spent some 18 seconds less on the shooting range, Dale finished second.

 Sebastian Samuelsson hit ten of ten, but as he was unable to keep up with the skiing speed of the Norwegians he finished fifth.